Richard E. Killblane: Martial Arts

 Killblane began his martial arts training with boxing and wrestling while in high school and then studied Taekwondo and Hapkido under Son Duk-sung and Sang Soo "Tiger" Kim at West Point, and later Sil Seo Young in the Army.
+During his last year at West Point, he won the brigade boxing championship.
 His combatives training in the Army taught him some judo and jujitsu.
 He began training in aikido under Doug Hanson, a senior student of Hiroshi Ikeda and Mitsugi Saotome, in 1996.
 He then studied under Pat Crosby, a senior student of Akira Tohei, in 2003.
 When Crosby moved away in 2011, Killblane became the head instructor of Virginia Aikikai and continued his training under Jim Baker, a student of Yoshimitsu Yamada and Hal Lehrman.
 In 2019, Killblane began studying how aikido would work against other martial arts in response to a YouTube challenge by Rokas Leonivicious to prove that aikido would work against other martial arts.
 He has produced a number of videos on YouTube demonstrating this.